 If you would want still another example of folks being present in their brain, just think of a depressed or anxious person -- how they are constantly spying on the "engine", so acutely aware of their heart rate, their level of energy, their sense of survival somehow being threatened -- all those functions of brain.

 When you listen to them, they are complaining about being hot, being cold, about outside negative stimuli ranging from weather to politicians.
 They are just receiving the impulses from their brain which they wrongly programmed with false or unnecessary information.

 So, that's what gives our brain a bad name.
 No wonder someone said: "Brain is a loyal servant, but a cruel master".
 (Actually, in the original saying it was "mind", not brain, but what was meant was "subconscious" mind with its site in brain).

 Being present in the brain is experiencing a short circuit of life, which in its long circuit involves our conscious mind.
 In some of my other articles, I called it "being switched to our automatic pilot".
 Remember the classic story of Aladdin and his magic lamp?
 That magic-producing giant dude could not do any of his magic as long as he was squeezed into that lamp.

 That's how our conscious mind gets squeezed within the confines of our automatisms of brain.
-Sometimes I also call it "living our life with our nerves, not with brains", and that looks so obvious at so many folks.
+Sometimes I also call it "living our life with our nerves, not with mind", and that looks so obvious at so many folks.
 Doesn't it?